elliotjreed/php-package-template/README.md

 This will install all dependencies needed for the project.

+Henceforth, the rest of this README will assume `composer` is installed globally (ie. if you are using `composer.phar` you will need to use `composer.phar` instead of `composer` in your terminal / command-line).

 ## Running the Tests

 ### Unit tests

+Unit testing in this project is via [PHPUnit](https://phpunit.de/).

 All unit tests can be run by executing: